Is it Really Less Expensive to Age in Your Home?

 Home Modifications for Seattle Seniors

 Another factor to consider is the cost of modifying a senior’s home so they stay safe.
-It might be installing a step-free shower or grab bars in bedrooms and bathrooms.
+It might be hiring a plumber to install a step-free shower or grab bars in bedrooms and bathrooms.
 Savvy home remodeling companies have recognized the growing market for these services and many now offer them.

 As with in-home care services, however, the expenses related to modifying a home can quickly add up.
 According to a MetLife survey, the average capital investment required to age in place may include: